Scott Buchanan: Career

 This continuing interest led Buchanan in 1925 to accept a position as Assistant Director of the People's Institute, an affiliate of the Cooper Union in New York City that was dedicated to adult education and other forms of cultural enrichment for the city's workers and immigrants.
 It was there that Buchanan met Mortimer J. Adler and Richard McKeon, and the three of them conceived an ambitious program for reviving American education and democracy through mass training in the traditional liberal arts by means of the Socratic method and the Great Books curriculum.

 Buchanan spent the next twenty years struggling to establish an institutional base for this radical vision.
 Buchanan's initial efforts at the People's Institute were followed by his establishment of the Great Books "Virginia Program" at the University of Virginia, where Buchanan was a Professor of Philosophy between 1929 and 1936.
 He was then invited to the University of Chicago by its president Robert Maynard Hutchins in order to help form a "Committee on Liberal Arts" in association with Buchanan's former People's Institute associates Adler and McKeon.
 However, this effort failed almost immediately due to philosophical differences and academic politics.

-Fortunately, another opportunity quickly arose in the form of St. John's College in Annapolis, Maryland, a venerable institution with a heritage that reaches back to the colonial period, but which by 1936 had nevertheless lost its accreditation and was in desperate need of reorganization.
-In 1937, the trustees invited Buchanan and his associate Stringfellow Barr to make a fresh start.
-With Barr as president and Buchanan as dean, the two men reorganized the school that year around the Great Books "New Program".
-This radical new curriculum quickly achieved national fame and survives today.
-It is the achievement for which Buchanan is primarily remembered.
+Another opportunity arose at St. John's College in Annapolis, Maryland, an institution dating to the colonial period that had lost its accreditation by 1936 and required reorganization.
+In 1937, the trustees invited Buchanan and his associate Stringfellow Barr to lead a reorganization of the school.
+With Barr as president and Buchanan as dean, the two men restructured the curriculum that year around the Great Books "New Program".
+The curriculum gained national attention and remains in use today, and is the achievement for which Buchanan is primarily remembered.